Folate Foods Before And During Pregnancy

 2. Oranges And Other Citrus Fruits

 Arguably one of the easiest ways to get in your folate – and delicious too!
 Simply munch on some segments of orange or drink a glass of juice from citrus fruits that contain this vitamin.
-You will get between 7 and 9 percent of your daily target of folate with a small orange or a three-quarter cup of orange juice.
+You will get around 5% of your daily target of folate with a small orange or a three-quarter cup of orange juice.
+Though the amount of folate in oranges and other citrus fruits may not be very high, you would also get a whole lot of vitamin C, which also helps you absorb more iron.

 3. Broccoli, Cauliflower, Cabbage, And Brussels Sprouts

 Cruciferous vegetables like cauliflower, broccoli, cabbage, and Brussels sprouts may not top everyone’s list of favorite vegetables, but they’re well worth a try for the folic acid content.
-For instance, just half a cup of boiled Brussels sprouts can get you to a fifth of your daily recommended intake – with 78 mcg per serving.
-A half cup of broccoli has about 52 mcg in it, which is about 13 percent of the intake you must aim for.
+For instance, just half a cup of boiled Brussels sprouts can give you to 13% of your daily recommended intake – with 78 mcg per serving.
+A half cup of broccoli has about 52 mcg in it, which is about 8% of the intake you must aim for.

 The good thing about these vegetables is how diverse they are – you can whip up a quick soup or stir fry.
 Or steam some up and munch on them like crudites with a delicious yogurt dip or some hummus.
 You could also make a delicious puree or cauliflower rice to go with your main meal.

 Asparagus is an elegant and delicious vegetable that you can cook up in a flash.
 Just drizzle some olive oil and crack some fresh salt and pepper on them before roasting or grilling them.
 Add them to soups or steam them and dress with some lemon or apple cider vinegar salad dressing.
 You could even dunk them in soft boiled eggs at breakfast as a fun alternative to toast soldiers!
-Having just 4 boiled spears of asparagus can take care of 22 percent of your daily values.
+Having just 4 boiled spears of asparagus with 89 mcg can take care of about 15% percent of your daily values.

 5. Beans, Legumes, Peas, Lentils

 For a vegetarian alternative to animal proteins, open your kitchen up to the variety of legumes, peas, and beans available.
-They pack a folic acid-rich punch!
-Mature lentil seeds that have been boiled have about 179 mcg of folic acid in a half cup, getting you to nearly half the daily levels you need.
+They pack a folate-rich punch!
+Mature lentil seeds that have been boiled have about 179 mcg of folate in a half cup, getting you to nearly 29% of the daily levels you need.
 A similar serving of garbanzo beans or chickpeas contains 141 mcg of the nutrient, while lima beans have about 78 mcg in that serving size.
 Make soups, stews, casseroles, salads, and dips using the versatile ingredients.

 If you have a penchant for the unusual, you’ll love this one.
 Whether you toss a handful of okra into some hearty southern fare like gumbo or try an interesting Indian-style sauteed version, okra can help you bump up your folate intake.
 Just 100 gm of boiled cooked okra has around 46 mcg of folate.